georgeoctavian18/TextEditor/README.md

 -> different themes, languages, fonts

-It has been used only the C++ language and only the "graphics.h" library for the graphic part.
+It has been developed using only the C++ language and only the "graphics.h" library for the graphic part.

 # Shortcuts